 Notice Of Claim Of Right: Common Law Tribunal

-*Disclaimer: The following is a declaration served in the presence of Agents of the Crown on April 28th, 2020 to the municipality of Redvers, district of Souris – Moose Mountain, Province Of Saskatchewan, and Dominion Of Canada, and British Commonwealth for the lawful formation of a Common Law Tribunal in accordance with the constitutional rights embodied in the Magna Carta of 1215.
+*Disclaimer: The following is a declaration served in the presence of Agents of the Crown on April 28th, 2020 to the municipality of Redvers, district of Souris – Moose Mountain, Province Of Saskatchewan, Dominion Of Canada, and British Commonwealth for the lawful formation of a Common Law Tribunal in accordance with the constitutional rights embodied in the Magna Carta of 1215.

 We are gathered here today declaring the lawful formation of a Common Law Tribunal in accordance with our constitutional rights embodied in the Magna Carta of 1215, which was successfully invoked on March 23rd, 2001, and sworn on by our political constituency on March 3rd, 2020.
 With God as our witness, and as a declaration calling on the assistance of the community in asserting Natural Justice and Due Process, we swear to do everything in our power to proceed with this Common Law Tribunal lawfully, honourably, and truthfully.